High-quality lenses and a comfortable fit make these stand out.

 Lenses are vented to keep goggles from fogging up too much.
 The cylindrical shape allows for a wider range of visuals.
 Comes in a wide variety of colored lenses for various snow conditions.

-Frame shape might leave a small gap between the helmet.
+Frame shape might leave a small gap between goggles and the helmet.

 Some users felt that there was too much of a gap at the nose.